ryjones/rl-report/main/aries-toolbox-repolinter-report.md

 Below is a list of files or patterns that failed:

+- `_scripts/build.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `_scripts/dev-runner.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `_scripts/webpack.main.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `_scripts/webpack.renderer.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `_scripts/webpack.web.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/main/index.dev.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `_scripts/webpack.workers.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/main/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/base64.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/connection_detail.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/main.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/message_bus.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/share.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/renderer/components/ConnectionsProtocol.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/renderer/components/DIDExProtocol.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/components/components.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/router/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/store/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/store/modules/Agents.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/renderer/store/modules/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/vue-shims.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/utilities/workerSample.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `test-directory-exists` <a href="#user-content--test-directory-exists" id="-test-directory-exists">#</a>